Skip to content

 Liquidity depth: For BTC and ETH, Hyperliquid and Binance lead.
 Between Solana and Arbitrum, Jupiter's JLP pool is deeper for oracle-based fills on large orders.
 GMX v2 is close.
 For order book liquidity, Drift on Solana and Lighter on Arbitrum are both growing.

-**Security model**: Arbitrum inherits Ethereum's security via its rollup design.
+Security model: Arbitrum inherits Ethereum's security via its rollup design.
 That is a real advantage for large capital.
 Solana uses its own validator set.
-It is robust but different.
+It is solid but different.
 Both chains have had issues.
 Solana has had congestion periods.
 Arbitrum has had brief sequencer outages.

 Bottom line: Solana is better for high-frequency traders, cost-sensitive traders, SOL ecosystem traders, and traders who value DeFi composability.
 Arbitrum is better for traders who want Ethereum security, EVM support, and Arbitrum-native protocols.